Log in

 Connect with a licensed physician online in minutes.

-Can You Travel with Medical Marijuana in the United States?
+Can you travel with medical marijuana in the United States?

 Possession limits may also differ for visitors compared to residents of the state.
 In Oregon, a state resident with a medical marijuana card can possess up to 24 ounces.
 Visitors from other states can possess only one ounce, even with a valid MMJ card.

 But the TSA is not the only organization you have to answer to when you fly.
-Some major airlines like American Airlines have banned all marijuana (including medical use) from flights.
+Some major airlines like American Airlines have banned all marijuana (including medical marijuana) from flights.
 In accordance with such regulations, you are not permitted to travel with even one gram of medically prescribed cannabis.

 Cars

-Traveling in your own personal vehicle with medical marijuana is the safest way to go.
+Traveling with medical cannabis products in your own personal vehicle is the safest way to go in a legal state, especially if the cannabis is locked away and out of view.
 But if you’re renting a car or driving someone else’s vehicle, there may be some gray areas, especially if you are traveling through states with unfavorable medical marijuana laws.
-Furthermore, do not use marijuana while operating a vehicle and obey all traffic laws to reduce the likelihood of the police pulling you over.

-Trains and Buses
+Trains and buses

-Subways and Commuter Trains
+Subways and commuter trains

-Boats and Ferries
+Boats and ferries

 The United States Coast Guard wants you to leave your weed at home.
 When you travel through waterways, you may be unaware that you have left one jurisdiction and entered another.
 If the place you sail through has outlawed marijuana, then you are subject to those laws.